prismicio/prismic-gatsby/docs/previews-guide.md

 1. [**Merge with non-preview data**](#merge-with-non-preview-data)

-   Lastly, on your page or template, read your `previewData` from your global store and pass it to the `mergePrismicPreviewData` helper function along with your normal static data from Gatsby.
+   Lastly, on your page or template, read the preview data from your global store and pass it to the `mergePrismicPreviewData` helper.

 ## Enable previews in Prismic